Zhangshibf/sign_language_recognition/README.md

 `python cut_frames.py --pathIn=the path of the directory that contains videos --pathOut=the path of the directory where you would like to save the frames`

 ## Extract body keypoints from frames
+`python extract_body_keypoints.py --pathIn=path to the folder that contains the frames --pathOut=path to the files where you'd like to save the extracted keypoint data`

 ## Extract hand keypoints from frames
+`python extract_hand_keypoints.py --pathIn=path to the folder that contains the frames --pathOut=path to the files where you'd like to save the extracted keypoint data`

 ## Train the model